dcomtois/summarytools/README.md

 ## Final notes

 The package comes with no guarantees.
-It is a work in progress and feedback / feature requests are most welcome.
+It is a work in progress and feedback / feature requests are welcome.
 Just write me an email at dominic.comtois (at) gmail.com, or open an [Issue](https://github.com/dcomtois/summarytools/issues) if you find a bug.

 Also, the package grew significantly larger, and maintaining it all by myself is time consuming.
 If you would like to contribute, please get in touch, I'd greatly appreciate the help.